- Use Cases

 Aave v2 borrowed volumes and average borrow volumes (USD) per transaction from the top 5 pools over the last quarter.

-Looking at borrows, we don’t see a significant trend when it comes to the top 5 assets.
+Looking at borrows, we don’t see a significant trend when it comes to the top 5 digital assets.
 It seems like total borrowing hasn’t fully recovered from the USDC de-pegging event, nor has it recovered to its pre-March borrowing days seeing as the trend of average borrows per transaction remained fairly low in the last days for USDT and WETH volumes outside of odd bumps (which were more common in prior periods).

 Aave v2 deposit and withdraw volumes (in USD) over the last quarter